Mhowitt/Warbler-Project/README.md

 &nbsp;

-The first step in producing the bug is searching for yourself while you're logged in.
+For one bug, the first step in producing it is searching for yourself while you're logged in.

+For another bug, what happens when you go to `/users/login` when you're already logged in?